Jackal (Marvel Comics character): Spider-Island

-The Jackal returns in the "Spider-Island" storyline, being further genetically altered to the point where he frequently displays animalistic tendencies.
-His body is always cold, requiring him to wear a thick fur coat even in the hottest weather.
+Jackal returns in the "Spider-Island" storyline, being further genetically altered to the point where he frequently displays animalistic tendencies.
+His body is always cold, requiring him to wear a thick coat even in hot weather.
 He is now a crime lord calling himself "The Professor", and allies himself with Hammerhead, but the two eventually go to jail.
-He returns in the "Infestation" back-up feature of The Amazing Spider-Man, unleashing genetically engineered bedbugs to pass on Spider-like abilities to thousands of citizens in Manhattan.
+Jackal returns in the "Infestation" back-up feature of The Amazing Spider-Man, unleashing genetically engineered bedbugs to pass on Spider-like abilities to thousands of citizens in Manhattan.
 He achieves this through the aid of human clones of himself, and funding from Adriana Soria.
-Although the bedbugs later die, the virus gives New York's citizens spider-powers and becomes airborne to infect the world and create a new race of Homo-Arachnus as part of his co-conspirator's plan to overtake the Great Web of Life.
-The Jackal has also enlisted the aid of his mutated henchman Tarantula.
-It is revealed that the clone of Gwen introduced in The Amazing Spider-Man #144 was actually Abby-L (Gwen's second clone and the first cloning attempt), a flawed clone with degenerative debilities.
-Before this seemingly perfect copy of Gwen died at Abby-L's hands, it is revealed that the copy actually had some degeneration on her hand, suggesting not being perfect after all.
-Abby-L was also infected with the Carrion virus and had Carrion's same abilities.
-Abby-L was manipulated into killing Gwen's other clone, who was living in London under the alias of Joyce Delaney, and coming into conflict with the Jackal and Kaine.
-With his own ulterior motives, the Jackal manipulated gang leaders into adorning duplicate costumes of Spider-Man to cause chaos in New York City.
-He experimented on the Spider King's host form to spread New York City's infestation on a global scale.
-The Jackal still knows Spider-Man's true identity despite the worldwide mindwipe to the rest of the world.
-After a cure is created by Mister Fantastic with Max Modell's Horizon Labs using Anti-Venom's antibodies, the Jackal assures Soria that no cure is possible.
-Soria kills him after realizing that his co-conspirator's powers were amplified into the god-like Spider-Queen due to a frequency that returned Spider-Man's spider-sense.
-However, the Jackal who dies ends up being a clone while the real Jackal had kept his distance the entire time with his former self's surviving clones, anticipating the outcome and gaining a sample of his slain female co-conspirator's DNA, recognizing his success in obtaining DNA unbeknownst to the Avengers and Spider-Man.
+The virus gives New York's citizens spider-powers and becomes airborne to infect the world and create a new race of Homo-Arachnus as part of his co-conspirator's plan to overtake the Great Web of Life.
+After Mister Fantastic creates a clone for the virus using Anti-Venom's antibodies, Jackal assures Soria that no cure is possible.
+Soria kills Jackal, who is revealed to be a clone.